TL;DR

 Do I need an internet connection to use these workout loggers?

-Most quality workout loggers, including Kenso, work offline during training sessions and sync data when you reconnect.
-This ensures you can log workouts even in gyms with poor cell reception without losing any data.
+Most quality workout loggers, including Kenso, let you log during training and sync when you reconnect.
+That means you can record workouts even in gyms with poor cell reception without losing your sets.

 How important is exercise database size in a workout logger?

-Exercise database size matters less than database quality and the ability to add custom exercises.
-Kenso's curated database of 500+ exercises covers all essential movements while maintaining clean organization, whereas JEFIT's 1300+ exercises can feel overwhelming and include many redundant variations.
+Database size matters less than database quality and the ability to add your own exercises.
+Kenso's curated catalog of 208 exercises covers the essential movements while staying clean and easy to navigate, whereas JEFIT's 1300+ exercises can feel overwhelming and include many redundant variations.

 Can I switch between workout logging apps without losing data?

-Which workout logger has the best Apple Watch integration?
+Which workout logger has good Apple ecosystem integration?

 Are social features important in a workout logging app?

-Social features can provide motivation for some users, but they often distract from focused training.
-Hevy emphasizes social sharing, while Kenso focuses on individual progression tracking.
-Choose based on whether you prefer community motivation or distraction-free training analysis.
+Social features can help some lifters stay engaged, but they can also pull focus away from training.
+Hevy leans into social sharing, while Kenso keeps the focus on individual progression.
+Choose based on whether you want community or distraction-free analysis.

 Ready to start tracking your training with intention?
-Download Kenso from the App Store and experience the most comprehensive free workout logger designed specifically for serious lifters who value progression over motivation.
+Download Kenso from the App Store and log your lifts with a logger built for serious progression, not noise.